70fu/ShallowRed/README.md

 But even after playing over 12000 games against the AlphaBetaAgent of the framework with different combinations of weights, CLOP [2] was not able to find a combination of weights, that could consistently beat the AlphaBetaAgent.
 Less than 10 games have been won against the AlphaBetaAgent.

-In order to accellerate our agent we attempted to precompute a Database which contained the best possible outcome (stored as the difference between DepotA and DepotB) for each possible MancalaBoard in the game.
-(Ranging from 1 Stone on the field to 25 Stones)
+In order to improve our agent, we attempted to precompute an endgame database, which stores, for all boards up to a certain amount of stones, the difference of stones of the resulting board, if both players play perfectly.
-The database was precomputed using a C++ application which stored the results in a single .bin file in binary form.
+The database was precomputed using a C++ application, which stored the results in a single .bin file in binary form.
-While having potential, we stumbled upon a few issues which weilded worse results if this database was used in our agent.
+Since the code for using and generating the database was finished the week before the deadline, we could not solve all issues, because the agent performed worse when using the database.
+The endgame database may have also been too small.

-So the database was dropped.
+For the tournament, we decided to disable the database, but the code for the generation and the database itself is included in the submission.

 ## References
 1. Marc Lanctot, Mark H. M. Winands, Tom Pepels & Nathan R. Sturtevant (2014).
 Monte Carlo Tree Search with Heuristic Evaluations using Implicit Minimax Backups.
 CoRR, abs/1406.0486, .